 Let’s take a look at some of our favorites — and what sets them each apart from the crowd.

 If you haven’t booked a meal at Tusker House, then you’re missing out.

-This sprawling restaurant sits on the main thoroughfare in Harambe village within the Africa section of the park.
-And with some of the best immersive themeing anywhere at Disney World, it’s hard to take in all of the intricate details and imagineering here with just one meal.
+This sprawling restaurant sits on the main thoroughfare in Harambe Village within the Africa section of the park.
+And with some of the best immersive theming anywhere at Disney World, it’s hard to take in all of the intricate details and Imagineering here with just one meal.

 We especially love the Spit-Roasted Meats.
 And taking advantage of the all-you-care-to-enjoy buffet may save you on other meals during the day.

 Oh, and did we mention that one of your fellow Tusker House visitors is MICKEY MOUSE?!?